sunilsoni/interview-docs/docs/devops/docker.md

 $ docker network disconnect
 ```

-## IMAGE TAGGING & PUSHING TO DOCKERHUB
+## Image Tagging & Pushing To Dockerhub

 ### tags are labels that point ot an image ID